 No Conflicts of Interest.

-Contractor represents and warrants that it has no interest and shall not acquire any direct or indirect interest that would conflict in any manner or degree with the performance of the work under this Agreement.
+Contractor represents and warrants that it has no interest and shall not acquire in the future any direct or indirect interest without prior notification to the Consortium that would conflict in any manner or degree with the performance of the work under this Agreement.

 Additional Intellectual Property Representations.